mdsteiner/EFAtools/tests/testthat/_snaps/polychoric.md

       x Affected pairs: "i1-i2", "i1-i3", "i1-i4", "i1-i5", "i1-i6", and 16 more.
       i Every two-by-two table with an empty cell is reproduced exactly by a correlation of 1 (or -1), so without the correction the estimate would be the boundary value whatever the underlying correlation.
 The correction adds 0.5 to the empty cell while preserving the table margins, as lavaan and psych do by default. i The corrected correlation is a point estimate only: no asymptotic variance or standard error is available for these pairs.

+---

+    Code
+      cat(zero_cell_msg(one))
+    Output
+      1 binary variable pair has a response combination that never occurs, so a continuity correction of 0.5 was applied before estimating its correlation. x Affected pair: "a-b".
+      i Every two-by-two table with an empty cell is reproduced exactly by a correlation of 1 (or -1), so without the correction the estimate would be the boundary value whatever the underlying correlation.
+The correction adds 0.5 to the empty cell while preserving the table margins, as lavaan and psych do by default. i The corrected correlation is a point estimate only: no asymptotic variance or standard error is available for this pair.